FabianJnr/Ray-Tracing-Renderer-Development-/README.md

 # Ray-Tracing-Renderer-Development-
-This project involves developing a ray tracing renderer in C++.
-It uses physics simulations to render images from 3D scenes, featuring custom classes for vectors, rays, colors, shapes, and scenes.
-The Phong lighting model is implemented for realistic ambient, diffuse, specular, and reflective lighting effects.
+Hello and welcome!

+This is a ray tracing renderer developed in C++.

+This project is designed for educational purposes and to explore the fascinating world of 3D graphics.
+It simulates physics to create stunning images from 3D scenes, incorporating realistic lighting effects using the Phong lighting model.
+Feel free to download, fork, or modify any part of the project as it’s open source.

+To use the renderer, make sure to have the required libraries set up in your environment.

+Enjoy your journey into ray tracing!